-Prashanth Batchu is an dynamic leader in Information Technology skilled at developing high performance teams.
+Prashanth Batchu is a dynamic leader in Information Technology skilled at developing high performance teams.
 With a strong background in Software Engineering and Product Development, Prashanth has led multiple high profile projects to completion in the Financial and Health Care industries.
 He is currently serving as an Associate Director at UBS leading the technology transformation within Wealth Management Americas – QA.
 He is also an Officer in the U.S Army serving as a Health Services Systems Manager.

-Izzy Azeri is the co-founder of mabl, leading SaaS provider for end-to-end cross-browser test automation.
+Izzy Azeri is the CEO and co-founder of mabl, leading SaaS provider for end-to-end cross-browser test automation.
 He has held broad ranging responsibilities across Sales, Marketing, Product, and M&A at technology companies including Google, EMC, VMware and Stackdriver.
 Most recently, he was Senior Product Manager at Google responsible for Google Cloud Platform pricing strategy.
 Prior to Google, Izzy was co-founder of Stackdriver, an intelligent-infrastructure monitoring company which was successfully acquired by Google in 2014.
 In addition, Izzy serves on the Board of Directors of CSP, Inc (NASDAQ CSPI), Thurndra.io, as well as board of advisors at Turbonomic and Threatstack.

 Over the last two years, Brian has been a Director of Engineering for Digital at Liberty Mutual.
 He leads software development teams with a focus on Customer Experience across the U.S. market.
 A passion for security, testing, and observability are at the core of his tenets to run a performant and stable software platform.
 He believes the future of customer engagement will rely on data-driven services and a deep understanding of what the customer wants and needs.
 Before Liberty, Brian managed a seed-stage engineering team at a Cybersecurity startup, built a world-class IoT platform - Xively by LogMeIn (acquired by Google Cloud), and created a complex geospatial digital asset management system in VRML/X3D for the Department of Defense (NMCI).
 Brian is deeply involved in the Boston Technology community, organizing the Boston Node.JS Meetup, which connects developers in the Boston-area across the stack.